-Public Company Directorships in Past Five Years: None.
+Public Company Directorships in Past Five Years: None

-Mr. Kriegshauser contributes to the mix of experience and qualifications the Board seeks to maintain primarily through his finance and accounting, senior management and board leadership experience, as well as his substantial knowledge of the coal and energy industries.
-Mr. Kriegshauser formerly served as Chief Financial Officer on the executive leadership teams of both Sachs Electric Company and the Company, and he now serves in such capacity at ArchKey Holdings.
-He has also served on the boards of other coal producers.
+Mr. Kriegshauser contributes to the mix of experience and qualifications the Board seeks to maintain, primarily through his finance and accounting, senior management and board leadership experience, as well as his substantial knowledge of the coal and energy industries.
+Mr. Kriegshauser formerly served as Chief Financial Officer on the executive leadership teams of both Sachs Electric Company and the Company, and he now serves in such capacity at ArchKey Holdings, Inc. He has also served on the boards of other coal producers.

-Paul A. Lang Age 61 Director since February 2020 CEO/Senior Management
+Paul A. Lang Age 62 Director since February 2020 CEO/Senior Management

 Industry

 ESG

 Finance and Accounting

 Governance/Board

 Government Relations

 Human Capital Management

 Marketing

 Strategic Planning and Risk

 Management

 Paul A. Lang is currently our President and Chief Executive Officer, serving as President since April 2015, and Chief Executive Officer since April 2020.
 Mr. Lang joined the Company in 1984 and - prior to his current role - served as our Executive Vice President and Chief Operating Officer.
 He previously held a variety of engineering and operating positions at both the Company's eastern and western operations, and served on the Company's Board from 2014 through 2016.
-Mr. Lang is a member of the executive committee of the National Mining Association.
+Mr. Lang is a member of the executive committee of the National Mining Association and a member of the Board of Trustees at the Missouri University of Science and Technology.